-Scanphase, with high experience in the Marine industry, offers quality and cost-time efficient 3D laser scanning solutions for vessels requiring Scrubber installation.
-The digital survey produces a detailed 3D visualization of all areas of interest, providing accurate 3D models that facilitate the design and installation of the EGCS (Exhaust Gas Cleaning System).
+Scanphase, leveraging its extensive expertise in the Marine industry, proudly introduces state-of-the-art 3D laser scanning solutions tailored for vessels requiring Scrubber installation.
+Our commitment is focused on delivering unmatched quality and optimizing cost-time efficiency.
+The digital survey orchestrated by Scanphase yields a meticulously detailed 3D visualization encompassing all critical areas of interest, resulting in precise 3D models crucial for the streamlined design and installation of Exhaust Gas Cleaning Systems (EGCS).

-Exhaust Gas Cleaning System Scrubbing retrofits with single engines or multistreaming operations.
+Exhaust Gas Cleaning System Scrubbing retrofits with single engines or multistreamings.
 Scrubbers are used to wash Sulphur Oxides (SOx) and other harmful compounds out from the exhaust gases.

 Time is money, especially in the shipping and maritime industries.
 Enhancing productivity while repairing and retrofitting large vessels is crucial as stopping commercial operations is a total financial loss for ship-owners.
 To minimise time spent in the dock our company specialised in 3D modelling and measurements can survey in order to help architects to check for production clashes and to plan retrofit of a scrubber system.